mihaigalos/fun/attiny10_rgb/README.md

 c = clear.
 Example : c000

+Decimals represent light intensity, with 000 being off and 255 being maximum on.

 In photos/ one can find an example of r050 followed by b050 (red + blue = magenta).